A young woman listens to music on her phone while shopping at a store.

 Credit cards offer you security

-Credit cards may offer you more security than simply having cash on hand.
-Many card issuers—including Discover®—have a $0 liability policy if your credit card is lost or stolen.
-You’re never held responsible for unauthorized purchases on your Discover Card.2 In addition, credit issuers monitor transactions and can flag something that seems suspicious and alert you, which could help protect your account.
+Credit cards may offer you more security than having cash on hand.
+Many card issuers—including Discover® Card—have a $0 liability policy if your credit card becomes lost or stolen.
+You’re never held responsible for unauthorized purchases on your Discover Card.3 In addition, credit card companies monitor transactions and can flag something that seems suspicious and alert you, which could help protect your account.

 Things to keep in mind with a credit card